 2 Angel Court 30 Throgmorton Street London EC2R 7HJ; temperrestaurant.com.
 Image by Steven Joyce

 5. Opera Grill, Chester

-Following a restoration, this vast 400-seater restaurant, housed in a Grade II-listed Methodist chapel dating back to 1836, now boasts a bar space and a music lounge featuring live bands, DJs and the occasional gospel choir across two floors.
-The star of the show is the open kitchen, which is centred around a three-metre handmade charcoal and wood burning grill, sitting between two wood burning ovens.
-Either side of this are two floor-to-ceiling fridges, lined with pink Himalayan salt bricks where cuts of meat are dry-aged.
+Following restoration, this vast 400-seater restaurant, housed in a Grade II-listed Methodist chapel dating back to 1836, now boasts a bar space and a music lounge featuring live bands, DJs and the occasional gospel choir across two floors.
+The star of the show is the open kitchen, which is centred around three-metre handmade charcoal and wood-burning grill, sitting between two wood-burning ovens.
+Either side of this is two floor-to-ceiling fridges, lined with pink Himalayan salt bricks where cuts of meat are dry-aged.
 The raw bar, cold counters and salad bars perfectly complement charcoal grill and wood oven dishes such as delicious teriyaki Arctic salmon with pickled onions and rich wild Scottish venison fillet.
 A night at Opera guarantees a visual and culinary spectacle in unique surroundings.